Skip to content

 1. Call /create_project to create a new project.

-2. Create a dataset (or collection, interchangably) within the project.
-Two convenient options are:
+2. Create a dataset (or collection, interchangably) within the project and upload data matrix X. The recommended way is:

-(ii) Upload a data file (supported types: csv, json, binary format, libsvm) as a dataset using /upload.
+• Upload a data file (supported types: csv, json, binary format, libsvm) as a dataset using /upload_automl_X.
 You can iteratively upload files to a data collection.

-Note: Before starting model training, please call /get_upload_data_status to confirm that the data insertion has finished.
-Otherwise, model training may raise an error while inserting data.
+Note: Before starting model training, please call /get_upload_data_status to confirm that X and Y have been uploaded successfull.
+Otherwise, the model training result might be incorrect.

 The following is an example python code to demonstrate the API workflow.